School Leaver CV: Template, Examples & Writing Guide

 - Stick to the right cover letter length.

-One last tip for you.
-Follow up your job application.
-If you haven’t heard back within a week, contact the employer by email or phone about the status of your application.
-It’s a great way of improving your chances of landing an interview.
-In fact, 22% of hiring managers are less likely to hire a candidate who doesn’t follow up.
+One last tip: follow up on your job application.
+If you haven’t heard back within a week, contact the employer by email or phone about the status of the application.
+It’s a great way of improving the chances of landing an interview.

 See more cover letter templates and start writing.